Záchlumí (Ústí nad Orlicí District): Sights

 The main landmark of the municipality is the Litice Castle.
 It was founded at the end of the 13th century and rebuilt in 1371.
 Reconstruction of the Gothic castle was finished in the early Renaissance style before 1468.
 In the 17th century, it was abandoned.
 In 1815, the castle was purchased by the Parish family, who had it repaired, but in 1948 the castle was confiscated from them by the state.
 Today the castle is still owned by the state and offers guided tours.

-Among the protected monuments are the three wooden belfries, one in each village.
+Among the protected cultural monuments are the three wooden belfries, one in each village.
 They were probably built as a fire prevention measure.
 The belfry in Záchlumí dates from 1790, the belfry in Litice nad Orlicí probably dates from the last third of the 18th century and the belfry in Bohousová dates from the second half of the 19th century.